mxndyxu/DSC180B-Capstone-Search/README.md

 ### Backend Setup
 If you want to run this project, you can run anaconda and clone the environment.yml file to get the code environment to run these files locally.

+If you have issues cloning the environment.yml file, you can also make a new anaconda environment and pip install the following:

+* pip install pandas

+* pip install torch

+* pip install transformers[torch]

+* pip install fastapi

+* pip install uvicorn

 To setup the backend, you want to navigate to the directory with the main.py (backend folder) and run the following command: uvicorn main:app --reload